Treating Complications Confidently

 This is a classic failed implant and must be removed.

 Dr. Oshetski is a leader in the field of managing implant complications.
 The easiest way to prevent complications is to have treatment with an experienced dentist credentialed in dental implantology such as the American Academy of Implant Dentistry (AAID).
 Dental implants therapy is a sophisticated treatment and a recognized specialty by the American Board of Dental Specialties (ABDS).
 The ABDS recognizes Diplomates of the American Board of Implant Dentistry/ Implant Dentistry (DABOI/ID) the most logical “Implant Specialist” for the public to seek.
-These dentist are tested through a rigorous examination process are among the few dentist competent to complete complex treatment plans and resolve complications as though mentioned above.
+These dentist are tested through a rigorous examination process are among the few dentist competent to complete complex treatment plans and resolve complications as those mentioned above.

 If you are experiencing a complication with an implant(s) or a provider with a patient who needs a referral please contact our office at 207 729-1159 or at [email protected].